Body of toddler found in Chattahoochee River

 ATLANTA — Cobb County police are investigating after a toddler's body was found in the Chattahoochee River on Thursday.

-11Alive is working to learn more about how the toddler was discovered.
+Authorities said the child was discovered by firefighters who were on the river completing a water training exercise.
+The activity took place right next to Paces Mill Park — a unit of the Chattahoochee national recreation area.

+They estimate the toddler may have been in the water for a few days.

-At this time, authorities have not release the gender of the child.
+At this time, authorities have not released the gender of the child, but they believe the toddler may be one to two years old.

+Cobb Police told 11Alive it was strange that they didn’t have any missing children reports.

+National Park Service oversees 48 miles of Chattahoochee River from Buford Dam to Peachtree Creek and surrounding land which is about 10k acres total.

 This is a developing story.
 Refresh often for more updates.